 How to Get Around in the Iya Valley

 The easiest way if you’re short on time would be renting a car in Takamatsu or any of the other big cities on Shikoku and drive yourself.
-If that’s not in your budget, it’s possible to get around the Iya Valley without a car – It just takes a bit of planning.
+If that’s not in your budget, it’s possible to get around the Iya Valley without a car, which takes a bit of planning.
 We managed to see all of the above sights in two and a half days using only public buses.

-Mainly, there are four buses going west to east per day and four going the other way.
+When we visited the valley, there were four buses going west to east per day and four going the other way.
 You can check out the current schedules here.
 You get a ticket while boarding the bus and pay the driver when you leave.
-There’s a constantly adjusting electronic display telling you the necessary balance of your ticket number.
+There’s a constantly adjusting electronic display listing the ticket numbers and prices, so it’s very straightforward.

-At the time of writing, four buses a day make their way through the valley.
-To get to attractions in the eastern part of the valley (like Nagoro Village or the Double Vine Bridge), you’ll have to change buses at Kubo (where you won’t have to wait as the buses are timed perfectly).
+To get to attractions in the eastern part of the valley (like Nagoro Village or the Double Vine Bridge), you’ll have to change buses at Kubo (where you won’t have to wait, as the buses are timed perfectly).

 Where to Go Next